magnesj/ResInsight/docs/WellPaths.md

 - If still no match, no existing well was found and a new one is created

 ### Well Path Property Editor
+The well path property editor lets the user control the appearance of the well path and associate the well path to a simulation well.
+It also gives some information about the well path metadata.

 <p align="center">
   <img src="{{ site.baseurl }}/images/WellPathPropertyEditor.png"/><br/>
   Well Path Property Editor
 </p>

-### Associated Simulation Well
+- **Appearance group** -- Settings in this group affect the well path appearance in the 3D view
+- **File group** -- Information about the well path file
-When a well path item is created, ResInsight will try to associate a simulation well to the well path.
+- **Simulation Well group** -- Associated simulation well.
+ResInsight will try to associate each well path with a simulation well.
 This is done in the exact same way as looking up an existing well path.
+If the auto-association fails, the user can set the correct simulation well here.
+- **Well Info group** -- Metadata for the well path
+- **Well Picks group** --